-Then either make sure the pre-installed security software is configured and enabled properly (scanning and updating itself automatically), or download the alternative you choose and set them up instead.
+Either make sure the pre-installed software is configured and properly enabled, or download the alternative you choose and set it up instead.
 Make sure to uninstall the security tools you’re replacing (except for Windows Defender, which will simply step aside when something else replaces it).

 7. Update, update, update

-Take the time now to update Windows, in particular, and all of the other applications and software installed on your machine.
+Take the time now to update Windows, in particular, and all other applications and software installed on your machine.

 Make sure automatic updates for Windows are enabled.
 If “Microsoft Update” is offered, enable it to receive updates to all Microsoft applications installed on your machine, as well as the operating system.
 Check for updates repeatedly until there are no more updates available.1

-Keeping your software updated is important to keep your machine safe from malware that exploit bugs in the software on your machine, known as “unpatched vulnerabilities”.
-Updates are regularly issued to fix those bugs, thereby patching those vulnerabilities.
+Keeping your software updated keeps your machine safe from malware that exploits bugs in the software on your machine, known as “unpatched vulnerabilities“.
+Updates are regularly issued to fix those bugs.

 8. Back up again